lassorfeasley/swiper.fit/api/sharing/README.md

 All invitations require acceptance before access is granted.

+## Bidirectional Relationships

+The system supports bidirectional trainer-client relationships:
+- User A can be User B's trainer (A manages B's account)
+- User B can simultaneously be User A's trainer (B manages A's account)
+- Each direction is managed independently with its own permissions
+- Removing one direction does not affect the other direction

 ## Database Schema

 The `account_shares` table has been extended with new columns: